This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What causes a superficial burn?

-- Harsh chemicals, such as cleaning products, car battery acid, gasoline, wet or dry cement, lime, or chlorine.
+- Harsh chemicals, such as cleaning products, car battery acid, or chlorine

 - Hot water or steam